michaeldepaulahu/p3/readme.md

 ## Notes
 XKCD CLass integration is under app/lib directory.
-Also, a video is available at the site with a demo of how to use each app.
+Also, a video is available at the site with a demo of how to use each app. how to use each app.